hazendaz/displaytag/src/site/markdown/portlet.md

 The displaytag-portlet library needs access to the `javax.portlet.PortletRequest` and `javax.portlet.RenderResponse` objects for the request the JSP is rendering in.
-The library uses the `javax.servlet.jsp.PageContext\#findAttribute` method to locate the request and response objects using the names `javax.portlet.request` and `javax.portlet.response`.
+The library uses the `jakarta.servlet.jsp.PageContext\#findAttribute` method to locate the request and response objects using the names `javax.portlet.request` and `javax.portlet.response`.